 Harnessing its heritage of Western technical know-how, Occidental Petroleum engages in oil and gas exploration and production and makes basic chemicals, plastics, and petrochemicals.
-In 2012 it reported proved reserves of 3.2 billion barrels of oil equivalent, primarily from assets in the US, the Middle East, North Africa, and Latin America.
+In 2015 it reported proved reserves of 2.2 billion barrels of oil equivalent, primarily from assets in the US, the Middle East, North Africa, and Latin America.
 Subsidiary

 The company is investing heavily in the US (Appalachia, California, the Mid-Continent, and the Permian Basin), the Middle East and North Africa (Bahrain, Iraq, Libya, Oman, Qatar, UAE, and Yemen), and Latin America (Bolivia and Colombia.)

 In 2015 the US accounted for 60% of the company's revenues, followed by Oman (13%), Qatar (12%), Colombia (5%), and UAE (4%).

 owns and operates 23 manufacturing plants in Alabama, Georgia, Illinois, Kansas, Louisiana, Michigan, New Jersey, New York, Ohio, Pennsylvania, Tennessee, and Texas, and at two international sites in Canada and Chile.